ggonnella/gfapy/doc/tutorial/gfa.rst

 The property :attr:`~gfapy.lines.collections.Collections.lines`
-of the Gfa object is a list of all the lines in the GFA file (including the header, which is splitted into single-tag lines).
+of the Gfa object is a list of all the lines in the GFA file (including the header, which is split into single-tag lines).
 The list itself shall not be modified by the user directly (i.e. adding and removing lines is done using a different interface, see below).
 However the single elements of the list can be edited.